Warning Signs for your Brakes

-A: You don’t have to change your brake fluid, but consider this: When the brake fluid shows signs of high levels of copper content, the additives in the brake fluid are breaking down.
-This increases acid levels, and causes erosion of parts and possible damage to Anti-Lock Brake System components.
+A: You don’t have to change your brake fluid, but consider this: when the brake fluid shows signs of high levels of copper content, the additives in the brake fluid are breaking down.
+This will increase acid levels, and causes erosion of parts and possible damage to Anti-Lock Brake System components.
 Today’s anti-lock brake systems are expensive some parts cost thousands of dollars, not including labor.
 Changing your brake fluid protects this investment.

 Q: My car shakes when I hit the brakes.
 What’s going on?